1. Home

 Billable rates, referred to simply as “Rates” in the app, are the rate that is invoiced to your client.
 John may have a rate of $200/hour or you may be charging $40/hour for each hour of editing.

-Cost rates equate to the cost you incur for having that team member work on a project.
+Cost rates equate to the cost you incur for having that team members work on a project.
 These are used in reports to help you optimize the performance of your business.
 One such report would be the Project Summary Report or the Project Profit Margin Analysis report.

 Note: When calculating Timesheet Costs, we prioritize the Timesheet Category Cost Rate over the Person Cost Rate.
-If you would prefer to use use the Person Cost Rate, then do not enter a cost rate for Timesheet Categories on that project.
+If you would prefer to use the Person Cost Rate, then do not enter a cost rate for Timesheet Categories on that project.

 Only your Admins, Finance Managers and Project Managers can see Billable and Cost rates.